Bank Charges Journal Entry does not have any unusual accounting treatment.

 Cash Handling Charges:

-Banks allow certain limits for deposits or withdrawal cash.
-So, there are no charges if the transactions are within the said limit.
-For example, Bank mandates for charges if the cash deposited in the current account exceeds Rs.1,00,000 per day.
-Cash handling charges are Rs.1 per each Rs.1,000 deposit amount on the same day.
+Banks allow certain limits for cash deposits or withdrawals.
+So, there are no charges if the transactions are within the limit.
+For example, the Bank mandates charges if the cash deposited in the current account exceeds $300,000 per day.
+Cash handling charges are applicable if the deposit exceeds $300,000 is $1 per each $3,000 deposit on the same day.
+Refer below to understand who needs to pay for these charges (Depositor or Customer whose accounts receives these deposits)

 Why are Cash handling charges levied?